Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-On the other hand, prior experimental observations of inversion domain boundaries \cite{schonweger_2023} point to the importance of DWs in the switching process, which may proceed via more localized distortions and avoid the likely unrealistic large strain associated with collective pathway.
-To verify this possibility, we employed a DFT-trained deep neural network potential that was constructed using a dataset encompassing various structural configurations, including DWs configurations.
-To ensure a comparable number of dipoles involved in the switching process, we constructed simulation cells of different sizes for the two configurations.
-The monodomain system (15,360 atoms) adopts a uniform M-polar state (see Fig.~\ref{fig:fig1}(a)).
-In contrast, the multidomain system (30,720 atoms) contains two oppositely polarized domains separated by a $180^\circ$ domain wall, leading to a nearly zero net polarization (see Fig.~\ref{fig:fig1}(b)).
-Based on this potential, we then performed large-scale finite-temperature (300 K) MD simulations in the NPT ensemble across various Sc concentrations to compare their switching behaviors.
-After an initial 10 ps relaxation, we evaluated the maximum change in the $c$-axis lattice parameter under various $E$ over a 1 ns simulation window.
-The monodomain exhibits significant $c$-axis strain during switching, primarily determined by the Sc concentration and insensitive to $E$ (see Fig.~S3(a) of Supplementary Material (SM) \cite{SM}), consistent with the SS-NEB predictions at 25\% Sc.
-This compression dominates the maximun strain, while the subsequent elongation is weaker but increases with field strength (see Fig.~\ref{fig:fig1}(d)), confirming a collective switching mechanism across all compositions.
-Moreover, near the threshold field $E_s$---defined as the minimum field enabling complete switching within 1 ns (see Ref.\cite{zhu_2025} for a similar definition of $E_s$)---a distinct switching mode emerges in 15\% Sc (see Fig.~S3(a) of SM \cite{SM}).
-This alternative pathway characterized by reduced $c$-axis strain and a slower, multi-stage switching process with sustained moderate lattice distortion (see Fig.~S3(b) of SM \cite{SM}).
-This suggests a transition from collective to distortion-assisted pathway under weak fields (see SM \cite{SM}, Sec.~II~A).
+Alternatively, experimental observations of domain boundaries point to a DW-mediated mechanism \cite{schonweger_2023}, which may circumvent prohibitive strain through localized distortions.
+To investigate this, we perform large-scale molecular dynamics (MD) simulations at 300~K in the $NPT$ ensemble across Sc concentrations of $x \in \{0.15, 0.20, 0.25, 0.30\}$ using a DFT-trained deep neural-network potential \cite{li_2026} (see Supplementary Material (SM) for training details \cite{SM}).
+To ensure a consistent number of switchable dipoles, we construct and compare a 15,360-atom uniform N-polar monodomain (see Fig.~\ref{fig:fig1}(a)) against a 30,720-atom multidomain system incorporating $180^\circ$ DWs (see Fig.~\ref{fig:fig1}(b)).
+To eliminate biases from local atomic arrangements, five independent unconstrained random substitution models are constructed for each concentration.
+We adopt this specific distribution because it is most favorable for realizing complete polarization switching at lower electric fields when compared against Sc-clustered and controlled-random structures (see SM \cite{SM}, Sec.~I~D).
+After a 10~ps relaxation, we evaluate the maximum $c$-axis strain under various applied fields $E$ over a 1~ns window.
+During polarization reversal, the monodomain system undergoes a severe $c$-axis compression that is determined by Sc concentration and is insensitive to $E$ (see SM \cite{SM}, Fig.~S7(a)), consistent with SS-NEB predictions.
+This dominant compression, followed by a strain recovery and a weaker, field-dependent elongation (see Fig.~\ref{fig:fig1}(d)), confirms a collective switching mechanism across all compositions.
+Remarkably, near the threshold field $E_s$ (defined as the minimum field for complete switching within 1~ns \cite{zhu_2025}), a distinct mode emerges for 15\% Sc.
+Characterized by reduced strain and a slower, multi-stage reversal with sustained lattice distortion (see SM \cite{SM}, Fig.~S7(b)), this alternative pathway indicates a transition from collective to distortion-assisted pathway under weak fields (see SM \cite{SM}, Sec.~II~A).